Particle Statistics, Frustration, and Ground-State Energy: Violation of the natural inequality

-As we discussed in Sec.~\ref{sec:ring}, the energy difference between bosons and fermions on a ring is a finite-size effect, and indeed vanishes in the thermodynamic limit.
+As we discussed in Sec.~\ref{sec:ring}, the energy difference between bosons and fermions on a ring is due to finite-size effect, and indeed vanishes in the thermodynamic limit.
 This is rather natural, it is only the entire system as a ring that contains $\pi$ flux.
 As a simple extension of the idea, here we consider the two-dimensional square lattice in a uniform magnetic field, described by the Hamiltonian:

 where $t_{jk}=t \exp(i\Phi_{jk}/\Phi_{0})$ and $t>0$.
 The flux passing through every plaquette is $\sum_{\Box}\Phi_{jk}=\Phi$.
 With periodic boundary condition, the total flux is quantized as an integral multiple of flux quantum ($\Phi_{0}= hc/e$ is $2\pi$ in our unit).
 The magnetic field introduces frustration, through the existence of complex hopping amplitudes $t_{jk}$.
 To investigate all the possible values of flux per plaquette, string gauge~\cite{Hatsugai-stringgauge} is employed.
-By exact diagonalization, the ground-state energies of bosons and fermions are obtained with different particle densities and various values of flux.
-The energy spectra of $4\times 7$ and $5\times 6$ lattices are shown in Fig~\ref{fig:spectrum}.
-The natural inequality holds in white plaquettes and it is violated in colored regions.
-The energy spectra with our choice of geometry are not of particle-hole symmetry, because these lattices are not bipartite so that particle-hole symmetry is absent for fermions.
+The string gauge is constructed as follows.
+First we choose (the center of) an arbitrary plaquette $S$ as the origin, and draw an oriented path (arrow) from the origin $S$ to every other plaquette.
+Each oriented path consists of straight segments connecting the centers of neighboring plaquettes.
+Once such paths are constructed, the vector potential on each link is set to $2 \pi m n/N$, where $m$ is the total number of arrows cutting the edge from the left to the right with respect to the direction of hopping, and $n$ is an arbitrary integer satisfying $0 \leq n < N$.
+Since one of the arrows terminates in each plaquette, the flux piercing the plaquette is then $\Phi = n \Phi_0 /N$.
+At the origin $S$, where $N-1$ arrows flow from, the flux appears to be $\Phi = - n (N-1) \Phi_0/N$ instead.
+However, this is equivalent to $\Phi = n \Phi_0 /N$, since the flux per plaquette is defined only modulo $\Phi_0$.
+In this way, the uniform flux $n \Phi_0/N$ is realized in every plaquette using the string gauge, although the vector potential is generally not uniform (translation invariant).